Center for Tobacco Products Overview

 Despite major progress over the past half-century, tobacco use continues to be the leading cause of preventable death and disease in the United States.

-- An estimated 42.1 million Americans – about one in five adults – currently smoke cigarettes.
+- An estimated 42.1 million Americans—nearly one in five adults—currently smoke cigarettes.
+(CDC 2014)

-- Each year, at least 480,000 people in the U.S. die prematurely from diseases caused by smoking or secondhand smoke exposure.
+- Each year, at least 480,000 people in the U.S. die prematurely from diseases caused by cigarette smoking or secondhand smoke exposure.
+(USDHHS 2014)

 The statistics around young people are even more sobering.

-- Nationwide, nearly one in four high school students currently report using tobacco products.
+- Nationwide, about one in four (24.6% of) high school students currently report using tobacco products.
+(CDC 2015)

 This must change.